-Employee complaints shall be filed in accordance with this policy, except as provided below:
+Employee complaints shall be filed in accordance with this policy, except as required by the policies below.
+Some of these policies require appeals to be submitted in accordance with DGBA after the relevant complaint process:

 - 1. Complaints alleging discrimination, including violations of Title IX (gender), Title VII (sex, race, color, religion, national origin), ADEA (age), or Section 504 (disability), shall be submitted in accordance with DIA. - 2.
 Complaints alleging certain forms of harassment, including harassment by a supervisor and violation of Title VII, shall be submitted in accordance with DIA. - 3.
 Complaints concerning retaliation relating to discrimination and harassment shall be submitted in accordance with DIA. - 4.
-Complaints concerning retaliation relating to discrimination and harassment shall be submitted in accordance with DIA. - 5.
-Complaints concerning instructional materials shall be submitted in accordance with EFA. - 6.
-Complaints concerning a commissioned peace office who is an employee of the District shall be submitted in accordance with CKE. - 7.
-Complaints concerning the proposed nonrenewal of a term contract issued under Chapter 21 of the Education Code shall be submitted in accordance with DFBB. - 8.
+Complaints concerning instructional resources shall be submitted in accordance with EF. - 5.
+Complaints concerning a commissioned peace officer who is an employee of the District shall be submitted in accordance with CKE. - 6.
+Complaints concerning the proposed nonrenewal of a term contract issued under Chapter 21 of the Education Code shall be submitted in accordance with DFBB. - 7.
 Complaints concerning the proposed termination or suspension without pay of an employee on a probationary, term, or continuing contract issued under Chapter 21 of the Education Code during the contract term shall be submitted in accordance with DFAA, DFBA, or DFCA.